nauvane/babelish/content/docs/Scripts and Unicode/What is a script?/index.md

 {{< figure src="/images/han.png" caption="CJK: Simplified Chinese" alt="CJK: Simplified Chinese" width="80%">}}

+Can you identify the use of Traditional Chinese quotation marks here, as well as the European comma and full point?

 - Han scripts are **ideographic**, with characters usually representing a spoken syllable
 - for this reason, Han script is also referred to as a **[logosyllabary](https://scriptsource.org/cms/scripts/page.php?item_id=glossary#logosyl)**
 - Japanese script features both syllabic and ideographic-syllabic text, with word-spacing being used with the former